Mbed-TLS/mbedtls/README.md

 Mbed TLS is mostly written in portable C99; however, it has a few platform requirements that go beyond the standard, but are met by most modern architectures:

-- bytes must be 8 bits
+- Bytes must be 8 bits.
-- all-bits-zero must be a valid representation of the NULL pointer
+- `all-bits-zero` must be a valid representation of a null pointer.
-- signed integers must be represented using two's complement
+- Signed integers must be represented using two's complement.
-- integers must not have padding bits in their representation
-- `int` and `size_t` must be at least 32 bits wide
+- `int` and `size_t` must be at least 32 bits wide.
-- the types `uint8_t`, `uint16_t`, `uint32_t` and their signed equivalents must be available.
+- The types `uint8_t`, `uint16_t`, `uint32_t` and their signed equivalents must be available.

 PSA cryptography API
 --------------------